-Opening statements in IS Beatle jihadist trial
+El Shafee Elsheikh: Opening statements in IS Beatle jihadist trial

 Opening statements take place on Monday in the US federal trial of a British-born jihadist accused of hostage-taking and conspiracy to commit murder.

-El Shafee Elsheikh, 33, is the last of a group of Islamic State militants - known as the Beatles for their British accents - to be brought to justice.
+El Shafee Elsheikh, 33, is the last of a group of Islamic State militants - known as the Beatles for their British accents - to face justice.

 The group is said to have tortured and beheaded hostages in Syria, including several journalists and aid workers.